Medical Device Registration in China

 - Letter to declare that the product conforms to the National and/or Industry standards (GB/YY) in China, and the list of these conformed standards.

 - Letter to declare that all submitted documents are true.

-Please note that for all documents sent to the CFDA, the applicant should provide the Chinese translation as well.
+Please note that for all documents sent to the NMPA, the applicant should provide the Chinese translation as well.
 For the legal documents listed below, the applicant should submit the original or a notified copy.